Understanding Headlight Lens UV Protectant Failure & Damage Progression

 Scratches

-Scratches stem from diverse sources, including car washes and road debris.
-While some surface scratches can be removed, deeper ones pose a challenge.
-Our clear coat not only protects but also acts as a filler, often concealing scratches effectively.
+Scratches can originate from several sources, including car washes and road debris.
+While some surface scratches can be removed, deeper scratches pose a greater challenge.
+Our clear coat not only provides protection but also acts as a filler, often completely concealing scratches.

-Headlight Issues We Do Not Address… However, we strongly recommend these excellent and informative video resources to empower you to resolve these common problems on your own
+Headlight Issues We Do Not Address… However, we recommend the informative videos below to empower you to resolve these common problems independently.

-Severe moisture or condensation inside a headlight assembly can be caused by various factors, including:
+Severe moisture, condensation, and debris inside a headlight assembly can be caused by various factors, including:

-Damaged seals or O-Rings: Allowing water to enter the housing.
+Damaged seals or O-rings: Allowing water and debris to enter the housing.

-Blocked or clogged vents: Preventing proper airflow and causing moisture buildup.
+Blocked or clogged vents: Prevent proper airflow and cause moisture buildup.

-Temperature fluctuations: Leading to condensation forming inside the lens.
+Temperature fluctuations: Can lead to condensation forming inside the lens.
+(This symptom usually dispates on its own.)

 If left unaddressed, trapped moisture can lead to: